 - Eurostar runs between the UK, Lille, Paris, and Brussels

 - Thalys trains run to Belgium, the Netherlands, and Germany

 Like most countries, ticket prices vary widely.
 If you can book early you will get good bargains, but you may well have to stick to a specific time.
 If you book that and miss the train, you may not get reimbursed.

 Ticket prices are no higher on a TGV or express train than on a normal local line.
 And to compete with the low-cost airlines, TGV trains offer good prices for early bookings, and for the less popular times of trains.
 Internet booking is always a good idea.

 All French train tickets can also be ordered online and you can then print them out on your computer as an e-ticket, exactly as the airlines do.
-For instance if you book two months in advance to go from Paris to Nice, the second class fare can be as little as 27 euros ($35) and the first class fare 36 euros ($47).

 - Arrive early to find out which platform the train goes from.
 Paris train stations can be quite confusing.